-The protein A-derived MabSelect SuRe LX ligand is produced in Escherichia coli.
+The protein A-derived MabSelect SuRe ligand is produced in Escherichia coli.
 Fermentation and subsequent purification are performed in the absence of animal products.
-The ligand has been specially engineered to create an affinity medium with enhanced alkali and protease stability.
+The ligand has been specially engineered to create an affinity medium with enhanced alkali stability and high binding capacity for IgG.
 The specificity of binding to the Fc region of IgG is similar to that of conventional Protein A and provides excellent purification in one step.
-MabSelect SuRe LX has very high dynamic binding capacities at extended residence times, and is developed for high titer antibody processes, see Figure 1.
-Alkali tolerance, high capacity and low ligand leakage plus the rigid base matrix, make MabSelect SuRe LX ideal for the purification of monoclonal antibodies for clinical applications.
+Alkali tolerance, high capacity and low ligand leakage plus the rigid base matrix, make MabSelect SuRe ideal for the purification of monoclonal antibodies for clinical applications.